|

 One of the streets is Paul Kruger Street.
 The street use to be called Markt (Market) Street but the name was changed to Paul Kruger Street in 1938 during the Voortrekker celebrations.
 The street name made me wonder how many towns and cities have street names with the word Kruger in them.
 If you know of any, please let me know and I will post here on the website.
 If you have a photograph please include it as well.

 I could not resist grabing a road atlas to see how many places there are with the name Kruger in them.
 There is the Kruger National Park, Krugersdorp, which is to the west of Johannesburg.
 As well as Krugerspost, which is to the north of Lydenburg.
 There is Krugerhof, at Waterval-Onder where President Kruger governed from in 1900.
 There is also a station on the railway line between Trompsburg and Bloemfontein in the Free State called Krugers.
-If you know of any other places any where in the world please let me know.

 I recently read Rob Milne's book Anecdotes of the Anglo-Boer War.
 In a section titled Devotion, Rob writes: "Every September, since 1901, a package arrived at the Post Office in Chrissiemeer (Lake Chrissie) in the Eastern Tranvaal, addressed to "The Postmaster", with no accompanying note, or even return address.
 The package contains a sprig of heather: one year bound with a blue ribbon, the next with a pink ribbon.
 Instructions were passed from Postmaster to succeeding Postmaster that the heather was to be placed on the grave of Lieutenant Arthur William Swanston of the Inniskilling Dragoons who died in action near Lake Banagher on 18th October 1900, while trying to save the life of Private J. Garlick.
 My informant, Tannie Rensie Kruger, the Postmistress from 1947 to 1957, for ten years placed the sprig of heather on Arthur's grave.
 In 1957, just before she left Chrissiemeer, she received a note with the package, which she translated from English with much difficulty.
 The sender revealed that she had been Arthur's fiancee and that she never married, but was now very sick and thought that this would be the last time she would send heather for her beloved's grave.
 However the package continued to arrive for the next two years and Tannie Rensie's successor did her duty."